Everyone's Guide To Pouring Concrete In Any Weather

 The weather.

-Here at Gra-Rock, we've been in the ready-mix concrete business for years, and we understand the frustration of working with concrete in different weather conditions.
-While concrete is fairly simple to pour, its durability and longevity are often dependent on heat, cold, humidity, or rain.
+Here at Gra-Rock, we've been in the ready-mix concrete business for years, and we understand the frustration that comes with working with concrete in various weather conditions.
+While concrete is fairly simple to pour, its durability and longevity are often dependent on factors such as heat, cold, humidity, or rain.

 Ready to dive in?
 Let’s get started!